Third Vienna Agreement: Intercommunal talks in Vienna

 Peace talks began in Geneva, Switzerland, where Britain issued a declaration that the areas under the control of Turkish forces should not be extended, that the Turkish enclaves should immediately be evacuated by the Greeks, and that a further conference should be held at Geneva with the two Cypriot communities present to restore peace and re-establish constitutional government.

 In advance of this two further observations were made, one calling for the Greek Cypriots to allow the Turkish Vice-President to resume his functions, the other noting "the existence in practice of two autonomous administrations, that of the Greek Cypriot community and that of the Turkish Cypriot community."

 A third round of talks then took place between 31 July and 2 August 1975.
 There was a momentary glimmer of hope that a real breakthrough in the negotiations was about to take place.

 Negotiations took part between Rauf Denktaş and Makarios III on a Voluntary Exchange of Populations under the auspices of the United Nations.
 To avoid any further incident such as that of 25 June 1975 or 10 November 1974, Makarios III relented and agreed to a comprehensive population exchange whereby Turkish Cypriots and Greek Cypriots would be transferred to the north and the south of the island respectively, with the assistance of the UN.

 The Third Vienna Agreement was signed.

-On the basis of this Agreement, 196,000 Greek Cypriots living in the north were to be exchanged for 42,000 Turkish Cypriots living in the south.
-The rest of the population of Turkish Cypriot villages in the south were to be transported to the north in UN trucks, and had to leave everything behind.
+On the basis of this agreement, the displacement of 201,000 Greek Cypriots from the north was formalized.
+In addition, 45,000 Turkish Cypriots living in the south moved to the north with the aid of the UNFICYP.